austinwbest/swag-docker/README.md

-# nginx
+# swag

-Custom nginx container for Notifiarr.com.
+Custom swag/nginx container for private use.